Monday, February 27, 2006

 "What if that person doesn't need any help/kind words?

 "What if I suddenly can't think of a thing to say?"

 "Shouldn't I do something bigger than what you're asking me to do?"

 "What if they think I'm weird/demented/looney?"

 That's the kind of complication I'm talking about.
-That's the kind of complication which has too often cheated me out of The Best Life Plan which God wrote up for me before I was even born.
-That type of mind game complication has cheated me out of years' worth of a grateful, giving life...and it's cheated lots of people out of what God wanted to do through me for them.
+That type of mind game complication (drama?) has cheated me out of years' worth of a grateful, giving life and denied others of what God wanted to give them through me.

-I feel cheated anytime I am doing something God never asked me to do in the first place.
+I feel cheated anytime I do what God never asked me to do in the first place.
 Why?
 Because only God's ideas will succeed and bless others.